6 Kubota M5 111 Problems and Quick Solutions

 For a stiff steering wheel, clean or change the steering filter and top up the steering fluid to sufficient levels.
 Also, try to adjust the toe-in and change the tire pressure.

 Additionally, replace worn cylinder seals and piston rods.
-Check and correct the power steering control valve if the tractor tends to pull in one direction.
+Check and correct the power steering control valve if the tractor pulls in one direction.

 Also, inspect the steering cylinder for damages.
 Alternatively, adjust the toe-in to the correct settings and replace worn-out steering linking parts.